 South Central College will be the region’s leading institution in preparing students for the global marketplace by creating an inclusive environment and providing academic, technical, and professional resources to pursue their chosen career, educational, and personal goals.

 - Learning - Recognizes the effects of lifelong intellectual, professional, and personal learning.

-- Equity - Honors diversity, equity, and Inclusion by recognizing every person’s worth and potential.
+- Integrity - Honors diversity, equity, and Inclusion by recognizing every person’s worth and potential.

-- Integrity - Operates with ethics and transparency in all interactions.
+- Equity - Operates with ethics and transparency in all interactions.

 - Communication - Practices relevant, respectful, timely, and effective communication.